One of the best eco-friendly New Year’s goals is to quit using paper towels and paper napkins.

 I’ve actually got an entire post with common arguments for paper towel use.
 If you’ve got tons of concerns about switching to cloth, then this post is a must read.
 Here are some of the most common questions and comments I’ve heard from people about paper towels and napkins…

-Paper towels are best for cleaning because they kill germs better than cloth: For one thing, germs are highly overrated.
+Paper towels are best for cleaning because they kill germs better than cloth: For one thing, germ danger are highly overrated.
 Secondly, it depends on how you clean.
-You can clean incorrectly with either paper or cloth.
+You can clean incorrectly with paper or cloth.
 Learn how to clean correctly with cloth.

 Paper towels help stop the spread of germs!: This is what the paper council would like you to believe, but it’s a lie.
 In your own home, the chances of spreading deadly germs via cloth are slim.
 If your family washes their hands properly, you can all use the same cloth hand towel.
 Make sure you switch them out a couple of times a week and wash them.
 In the case of illness, the Canadian Lung Association suggests that you give the sick individual their own hand towel for the illness duration, but paper is an unnecessary step.